 Expected life 5 years

 Risk-free interest rate 0.68%

 Expected volatility 90%

 Expected dividends -

-&lt;sup>1Expected volatility is based on the trading history of the Company and companies with a similar corporate structure and operating in similar regions as the Company.
+Expected volatility is based on the trading history of the Company and companies with a similar corporate structure and operating in similar regions as the Company.
 The Company's expected volatility is similar to this comparable peer group.